This country-specific Q&A gives a pragmatic overview of the law and practice of insurance & reinsurance law in the India.

 Are there restrictions on outsourcing parts of the business?

 The outsourcing of business by Indian insurers/reinsurers, Branch Offices of Foreign Reinsurers and service companies set up under Lloyd’s India, is subject to the restrictions prescribed under the applicable law.
-Broadly, these entities are prohibited from outsourcing their core functions (including underwriting and investments) to third party service providers.
+IRDAI recently issued the IRDAI (Outsourcing of activities by Indian Insurers) Regulations 2017 to revise the existing guidelines and prescribe revised norms applicable to insurers vis-à-vis arrangements with third party service providers regarding such activities which an insurer is required to ordinarily perform itself.
+These regulations also expressly set out the list of core activities that an insurer is prohibited from outsourcing to third party service providers.

 How are sales of insurance supervised or controlled?

 Insurers are permitted to place insurance business either though their sales executives or through licensed insurance intermediaries.
 Insurers are prohibited from engaging unlicensed persons for soliciting and procuring insurance business or providing introductions or leads to insurers.